-9.1.1 The device is designed with built-in full-scaled and maintenance-free rechargeable lithium battery, also equipped with perfect auto-charging-discharging monitor system.
-When the device is connected to AC power supply, the battery will be charged automatically.
+9.1.1 The device is designed with built-in full-sealed and maintenance-free rechargeable lithium battery, also equipped with perfect auto-charging-discharging monitor system.
+When the device is connected to AC power supply, turn the mains power switch to ON state, the battery will be charged automatically.
 Battery status will be displayed on right edge of LCD screen in powering on state, as shown in Table 9-1.
-After absolutely discharged, the battery needs 5 hours to charge to 90%, and 5.5 hours to charge to full capacity.
+After absolutely discharged, the battery needs 4.5 hours to charge to 90%, and 5 hours to charge to full capacity.